DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Numerical Evaluation

 \subsection{Results and Analyses}

-The results of sensitivity tests regarding $T\subscript{max}$, $I$, $T\subscript{l}$ and $\overline{g}$ are illustrated in \revise{Fig.~\ref{fig:benchmarks}}.
-Generally, the E2E packet loss rate monotone increase as \begin{enumerate*}[label=\emph{\roman*)}] \item the average blocklength that can be allocated to each hop (exclusive the decoding/feedback delay) decreases; and \item the SNR \revise{decreases}. \end{enumerate*}
+The results of sensitivity tests regarding $T\subscript{max}$, $I$, $T\subscript{l}$ and $\overline{g}$ are illustrated in {Fig.~\ref{fig:benchmarks}}.
+Generally, the E2E packet loss rate monotone increase as \begin{enumerate*}[label=\emph{\roman*)}] \item the average blocklength that can be allocated to each hop (exclusive the decoding/feedback delay) decreases; and \item the SNR {decreases}. \end{enumerate*}

-We observe from the results that the \ac{DMH-HARQ} approach consistently outperforms all baselines, \revise{even when under an unfair disadvantage in soft combining.
+We observe from the results that the \ac{DMH-HARQ} approach consistently outperforms all baselines, {even when under an unfair disadvantage in soft combining.
 It is promised to hold even more performance gain over the static \ac{HARQ} solutions when applied with a more advanced combining technology.
 This excellent performance} is credited to the \ac{DP} algorithm that guarantees to achieve the theoretical maximum of the Bellman sum~\eqref{eq:bellman}.
 Especially, with more available blocklength per hop, since the overall possible numbers of \ac{HARQ} attempts over the $I$-hop chain increases, this performance gain brought by \ac{DP} is also increasing.
-To the contrary, when the channel is harsh or the radio resource is extremely limited, the constraint~\eqref{con:blocklength_limits} is likely forcing to allow only one transmission slot per hop, so that the optimal \ac{DMH-HARQ} schedule converges to the optimal one-shot-per-hop schedule, with just gives the performance upper bound of optimal static \ac{HARQ}-\ac{IR} in \ac{FBL}~\cite{makki2014finite}.
+To the contrary, when the channel is harsh or the radio resource is extremely limited, the constraint~\eqref{con:blocklength_limits} is likely forcing to allow only one transmission slot per hop, so that the optimal \ac{DMH-HARQ} schedule converges to the optimal one-shot-per-hop schedule, \revise{which} just gives the performance upper bound of optimal static \ac{HARQ}-\ac{IR} in \ac{FBL}~\cite{makki2014finite}. \revise{Moreover, the performance gain of \ac{DMH-HARQ} over the baselines remains significant when the number of hops increases.}

 Remark that the listening-based cooperative \ac{ARQ} approach also allocates the radio resource to different hops in a technically dynamic manner.
 However, its mechanism design only allows the successor hops to inherit unused resource from predecessors, not the other way around.
 With a same fixed blocklength for every (re)transmission, it results in a longer effective sub-frame for the late hops that are closer to the final information sink than the for early hops that are closer to the source.
 However, as it can be derived from \cite{bellman1954some}, as a stochastic \ac{DP}, the optimal solution shall be just the opposite: to allocate more resource to the early hops than the late ones.
 In the end, the listening-based cooperative \ac{ARQ} approach cannot hit the optimum of the \ac{DP} problem~\eqref{prob:main_wo_con}, and has only a limited gain from the dynamic scheduling.
 This impact is even more critical in the \ac{FBL} regime where \ac{ARQ}/\ac{HARQ} generally work poor, leading to a significant gap to the performance in the \ac{IBL} regime.
 As we see from the results, the listenting-based cooperative \ac{ARQ} approach performs the worst among all baselines.